 - Replace power cord.

-- Replace Elmenco fused plug if missing.
+- Replace Elmenco fused plug if missing or damaged.

 - Verify/replace fuses for proper protection.

 - Test and replace neon shorts indicator lamp if necessary.
 Note: This is becoming more difficult because of the shortage of neon bulbs.

 - Restoration of VOM functionality if possible.
 I do not repair or re-calibrate the VOM features.
 This functionality is not worth the cost or effort to restore.
 Usually a new battery will get the Ohms functionality working.

-- Calibration using a 6L6 tube of known emission.
+- Calibration using tubes of known emission.

 - Refinish wood cabinets.
 Tube testers were used by radio and TV Repair shops and saw a lot of use.
-The wood cabinet finishes are all badly worn, and many have damage to the wood itself.
+The wood cabinet finishes are all worn, and many have damage to the wood itself.